adlerweb/lenc-update/README.md

 1. Make sure the prerequisites above are met or be prepared to change the defaults more aggressively.
 1. Put the file `lenc-update` in your `/usr/local/sbin` directory and make it executable for user root.
-1. If you want to change the defaults in the script and want to keep your setting separate (e.g. to not overwriting the settings when updating the script)  create a file `/etc/default/lenc-update` .
+1. If you want to change the defaults in the script and want to keep your setting separate (e.g. to not overwriting the settings when updating the script)  create a file `/etc/default/lenc-update`, preferably copied from the supplied ```lenc-update.conf````file .
 All global variables can be overridden here.
-The most interesting ones are:
+You might also us the alternate location in ```/etc/letsencrypt/```.
+The most interesting variales are:
- 1. `DEBUG`: Numeric value to increase verbosity, 0=suitable for unattended execution, 1= some more information but still OK for cron execution, prepare for receiving daily mailing from cron.
+ 1. `LENC_AUTOBINARY`: Path and name of the ```letsencrypt-auto``` binary.
+ 1. `MIN_VALDAYS`: Minimum number of days a certificate is valid until we start trying to renew the signature.
+Defaults to 14 days.
  1. `LENC_CONFDIR`: Basedir where the letsencrypt configuration lives.
 Default is "/etc/letsencrypt"
  1. `LENC_CONFFILE_SFX`: file suffix, indicating that this is a letsencrypt certificate definition.
 Defaults to ".ini"
- 1. `MIN_VALDAYS`: Minimum number of days a certificate is valid until we start trying to renew the signature.
-Defaults to 14 days.
+ 1. `DEBUG`: Numeric value to increase verbosity, 0=suitable for unattended execution, 1= some more information but still OK for cron execution, prepare for receiving daily mailing from cron.
+ 1. If you're not using nginx or are not happy with the default action "reload" you might review the ```WEBSRV_*``` variables.
 1. Make sure you do run the script on a regular basis, e.g. once a day from cron.
  1. To do so you might want to create a softlink:  `cd /etc/cron.daily/; ln -s /usr/local/sbin/lenc-update`